Vulcan-Studio/CBounty/README.md

 # Last commit 💯

-- I created half of the plugin
+- I created the whole plugin
+- I added a glow effect for the bounties
+- I added a streak manager.

 # Server Status ✅